dineshchitlangia/Ambari-Service-Check/README.md

 If not specified, default value for -p : 8080

+For KERBEROS service check, script will prompt for an option to skip service check.
+You may skip the check for KERBEROS if you do not have KDC Admin principal and password.

 If executing this script on Ambari Server host, you do not need to specify -t and -p options

 * Example: Trigger Service Check for all components